 How fun is this Grinch ornament from Buggy and Buddy?
 It would be a great way to read the book, talk about the Grinch and make the ornament!
 I love when a kids craft can also be a learning experience!
 You can also use the ornaments from above in this project.

-I wish I could figure out where this pin originated, but I still had to share!
 You can find these flat snowflakes anywhere and hot glue Scrabble Tiles on with holiday words!
 Then add a little snowflake sparkle and tada!
 This would be a good one for your kids to make as gifts to grandparents, teachers and more!

 These photo frames are easy and fun!
 You can create the frame and decorate them anyway you want.
 Plus you get to add a picture from that year to always remember what your kids were like that Christmas!